Written by Aarav Singh, a grade 5 student

 Terms like Serve, Deuce, Advantage too were borrowed from Real Tennis.
 Each time a player gets a point their score increases.
 But when both players have reached the score of 40 (3 points) a deuce is in play.
 You are close to winning the game!!

-The present set of rules have been decided by the International Tennis Association.
+The present set of rules has been decided by the International Tennis Association.

 At present, apart from other tournaments, there are four major Tennis tournaments played over the year that together are called the Grand Slam.